precice/precice.github.io/pages/docs/adapters/adapter-code_aster.md

 1. Start astk from your terminal.

-2. Click "File > Open..." and select the file `solid/solid.astk`.
+2. Click "File > Open..." and select the file `solid.astk`.

-3. In the Base path field, set the path to your `solid/` directory.
+3. In the Base path field, set the path to your `solid-codeaster` directory.
 Note that clicking on a text field and then clicking on the Base path, astk will auto-fill the selected field with the base path.

 4. The following should already be set by default: